Fundamental Analysis Guides

 An analysis of leverage, liquidity, and sources of funds provides insights into a firm’s financial stability and risk levels.
 Key metrics include the current ratio, long-term debt, and equity.

-- Long-Term Debt: This refers to loans and financial obligations due after one year.
+• Long-Term Debt: Loans and other financial obligations due more than one year from the date of issuance.
 Lower long-term debt relative to assets and equity indicates a strong financial position.
 (1 point)

 Operating Efficiency Measures